FREQUENTLY ASKED QUESTIONS

 How long does it take to learn how to work with the trained dog?

-An ASA trainer will provide a minimum of two full days of service dog handler education before the dog is released from the organization.
+An ASA trainer will provide a minimum of two days of service dog handler education before the dog is released from the organization.
 This intensive handler course is private (not a group class) with an professional service dog trainer.
+In-person follow up visits are highly recommended within 6-12 months of SD placement.

 What if I need help with training in the future?